 - Access Now: Designed for small publishers with less than 10,000 visitors.

 - Levels program: This strategy is for publishers with over 10,000 monthly visitors.
-In addition, it has five levels based on traffic.
+Additionally, it has five levels based on traffic volume.

 Publishers get paid every 30 days with Ezoic.
-Payoneer and PayPal are payment options, with a $20 payout minimum.
+Payoneer and PayPal are two payment options, with a minimum payout of $20.

-Ezoic and other ad networks differ because Ezoic puts ads on all specific sites.
+Ezoic and other ad networks differ in that Ezoic places ads on all specific sites.
 But you must follow Ezoic’s regulations.
-Basically, there are strict regulations regarding traffic sources; if a site gets a lot of suspicious traffic, it gets suspended.

 To get started with Journey, you need to install Grow by Mediavine and run it for at least 30 days.
 They’ll let you know if your site is ready for monetization.